-In each of us there is a spirit of discontent that causes us to fuss, nag, bicker, quarrel, and complain.
+In each of us there can rise up a spirit of discontent that causes us to fuss, nag, bicker, quarrel, and complain.
 In my house, as I am sure it is in every other house, it is a great hindrance to happy relationships and happy living if someone in the house is not content.

 When we can recognize the presence of discontentment in our lives and acknowledge it as sin, we can seek God’s grace to overcome it and find new joy in living.
+With the Spirits help each of us can learn to be content in all circumstances.
+Circumstances where we may feel fulfilled and blessed, as well as circumstances where we find we have lack or shortage.
 The Spirit enables this in our lives.

-Could it be that the loneliness in our lives or the conflicts in our relationships are the result of an underlying spirit of discontentment?
-It will not change as long as we think satisfaction can be found in any material possession or improved circumstances.
+That feeling will not change when we think satisfaction can be found in any material possession or improved circumstances.
 It can only be found in a relationship with the Lord.
-I have always loved Heb 13:5 because of the Lord’s promise ‘never to leave or forsake me’, but then He showed me an instruction to a way of life, hidden in this promise:
+Heb 13:5 has the Lord’s promise ‘never to leave or forsake me’, the Lord’s intention is that there is great satisfaction in knowing the love of the God of the Universe who is always with you, but then He showed me an instruction to a way of life, hidden in this same promise:

 Keep your lives free from the love of money